jfmartinz/ResourceHub/Web Development/readme.md

       <tr>
         <td><a href="https://www.geeksforgeeks.org/ruby-on-rails-introduction/"> Introduction to Ruby on Rails</a></td>
         <td>
-         Learn more about What is Ruby on Rails along it's features,advantages and disadvantages.
+         Thorugh this intro you can learn more about What is Ruby on Rails along it's features,advantages and disadvantages.
       </tr>
       <tr>
         <td><a href="https://gist.github.com/onlurking/857b1b3a06f6b77c1bc411edb339e603">Ruby and Rails Study Roadmap</a></td>